acuminous/yadda/README.md

 There can only be a single feature present in a file - it really doesn't make sense to have two, and you will be issued with an error if you try to include more than one

 ### Annotations
 Annotations can be added to a feature or scenario to enable you to do any kind of pre-processing required.
-These take the form of key/value pairs and can be added like this:
+These take the form of either single value tags or key/value pairs and can be added like this:

 bottles.feature
 ```
-@browser=chrome
+@Browser=chrome
-@theme=bottles
+@Theme=bottles

 Feature: As a bystander
     I can watch bottles falling from a wall